-St. George’s School is happy to accept certain gifts in kind, usually in support of fundraising events such as the SGPA Fair, the Platinum Auction, School Galas and Golf Tournaments.
-Some gift-in-kind donations are eligible for tax receipts, and some are not; please contact the Advancement Office to confirm if in doubt.
+St. George’s School is pleased to accept non-cash donations or gifts-in-kind.
+This type of donation is typically in support of fundraising events such as the SGPA Fair, School Galas, and Golf Tournaments.
+Some gift-in-kind donations are eligible for tax receipts and some are not.
+Please contact the Advancement Office to confirm if you have questions – we are happy to help.

 If an individual purchases something from a store and donates it to the School, the sales receipt showing the business name, address and purchase price is evidence of the valuation of the item to be receipted.
 This applies to purchases of tangible goods only and not to services.